-- Climate change is accelerating, cities are warming, and the public desire for action is increasing.
-Trees are affordable and amazing ways to cool neighborhoods and implement Climate Action Plans.
+Climate change is accelerating, cities are warming, and more deaths and heat impacts occur during each extreme heat event.
+Trees are affordable and amazing ways to cool neighborhoods and reduce health impacts.

-- All communities deserve to have trees, green space, and nature.
-Trees contribute to healthier neighborhoods.
-Decades of inequitable investment in many communities throughout San Diego (and nationally) must be turned around to ensure these residents are better protected against a warming climate and can enjoy the many benefits of trees.
+- All communities deserve to have trees, green space, nature, and healthy neighborhoods.
+Yet decades of inequitable investment in trees and urban greening in many communities throughout San Diego (and nationally) has led to neighborhoods with few trees, extensive pavement and hotter summer temperatures.

 A Global View